rj9884/to-do-manager-with-react/README.md

 A simple Todo Manager application built with React and Vite.
 This app allows users to add, view, and manage their todo items efficiently.

 ## Live Website
-You can try the app live here: [TodoManager Live](https://to-do-manager-with-react.onrender.com)
+You can try the web app live here: [TodoManager Live](https://to-do-manager-with-react.onrender.com)

 ## Screenshots